Joshua-Micheletti/Notes/Programming/Protocols/LDAP/LDAP.md

 **L**DAP **D**ata **I**nterchange **F**ormat represents the extensions of the files used to add or modify entries inside a LDAP server.

 ## Server information
-With the LDAP protocol it's possible to make requests to the server asking for its information and its **schema** (how the data is stored in it and what types of data it understands)
+With the LDAP protocol it's possible to make requests to the server asking for its information and its **schema** (how the data is stored in it and what types of data it understands).

+The server will also tell you which **Controls** and **Extensions** it supports:
+### Controls
+They are modifications to the standard LDAP operations
+### Extensions
+They are new operations developed on top of the LDAP standard
-## Distinguished Name
+## Distinguished Name (DN)
 The Distinguished Name (DN) represents a path in the tree structure of the LDAP server.
 It's a string of key-value pairs that represents the path to take from a root of the tree to find the specified object.
 The pairs are separated by a comma and its order represents its height in the tree, with the first entry representing the leaf and the last entry representing the root.

 Each DN is **unique** in the DIT, as it represents a path.
 It will change only if the internal structure of the DIT is changed.